-Strip the mattress of all bedding.
+First strip the mattress of all bedding.
 Using the appliance attachment, vacuum the mattress, paying close attention to the seam line.
-That’s where most build-up settles.
-Vila recommends using a HEPA-rated vacuum because it has the most powerful suction.
+That’s where most buildup settles.
+Vila recommends using a HEPA-rated vacuum because it has the most powerful suction abilities.

 If you’re fond of snacking in bed, there will likely be oily stains from food spills.
 Remove them using a paste of baking soda, salt and water.
 Cover the stain with the paste, let it set for 30 minutes then brush it away.
-Wipe with a cloth dampened in cool water.
-Dry with a hair dryer or a fan.
-For stains created by crayons, beverages, blood or urine, dab with a 50/50 mixture of hydrogen peroxide and water.
-Work into stain using a soft toothbrush.
+Wipe with a cloth dampened in cool water and dry with a hair dryer or a fan.
+For stains created by crayons, beverages, blood or urine, dab with a 50-50 mixture of hydrogen peroxide and water.
+Work into the stain using a soft toothbrush.
 Allow to dry for five minutes.
 Repeat as needed.